jeremenichelli/scrollProgress/README.md

 Use
 ---

-After you included the script in your project or just added a script tag that may look like this `<script src="js/scrollProgress.js"></script>`, just write **scrollProgress.init()** and a black progress bar on the top will track the scrolling.
+After you included the script in your project or just added a script tag that may look like this:

+ `<script src="js/scrollProgress.js"></script>`.

+Then just write **scrollProgress.init()** and a black progress bar on the top will track the scrolling.

 Configuration